Education

 View Sections

-L12 Educ 4751 Elementary Social Studies: Content, Curriculum and Instruction
+L12 Educ 4751 Elementary Social Studies: Content, Curriculum, and Instruction

 Introduction to key concepts in social studies, including economics and geography.
 Repertoire of effective teaching strategies and approaches to curriculum development in all areas of social studies.
 Prerequisite: admission to teacher education program or permission of instructor.
 Offered spring semester.
+Enrollment Note: Undergraduate students must enroll in Educ.
+4751, and graduate students must enroll in Educ.
+6751.

 Credit 2 units.
 A&S IQ: SSC Arch: SSC Art: SSC EN: S